colejarczyk/doc/api/points_transfers.rst

 Points transfers histogram
 --------------------------

-To get information about points transfers histogram you need to call the ``/api/points/transfers`` endpoint with the ``GET`` method.
+To get information about points transfers histogram, you need to call the ``/api/points/transfers`` endpoint with the ``GET`` method.

 Definition